Directed graphs with lower orientation Ramsey thresholds: Introduction

 \section{Introduction}

 Given a graph $G$ and an oriented graph \Harr, we write $G\arr \Harr$ to mean that every orientation of~$G$ contains a copy of~$\Harr$.
 The \defi{orientation Ramsey number} $\oramsey(\Harr)\deq \inf \bigl\{\, n : K_n\arr \Harr \,\bigr\}$ has been investigated by many authors~(see, e.g.,~\cite{ LinSaksSos83,Thomason1986,HagThom91, KMO10:sumner_exact, MyNa2018:unavoidable,DrossHavet18}).
-We remark that while every graph admits an acyclic orientation, a tournament with $2^t$~vertices must contain a transitive tournament of order~$t$.
-Therefore, $\oramsey(\Harr)<\infty$ if and only if $\Harr$ contains no directed cycle.
+It was noted by Stearns (see, e.g.,\cite{ErdosMo64}) that a tournament with $2^t$~vertices must contain a transitive tournament of order~$t$.
+Therefore, $\oramsey(\Harr)<\infty$ if and only if $\Harr$ contains no directed cycle (the ``only if'' part of the statement follows by considering transitive tournaments).

 We study the property $G\to\Harr$ in the context of the \defi{binomial random graph}~$G(n,p)$, which is formed from the complete graph~$K_n$ by deleting each edge independently of all others with probability~$1-p$.
 Our goal is to find, given an acyclically oriented graph~$\Harr$, the \defi{threshold} function $p_{\Harr}=p_{\Harr}(n)$ for the property~$G(n,p)\arr\Harr$; that is, a function satisfying